iliyankk/Tip-Calculator/README.md

 HTML
 CSS
 JavaScript
+#Contributing
+If you would like to contribute to this project, please feel free to fork the repository and submit a pull request with your changes.
 # Credits
 This app was created by Iliyan Kiryakov .
 If you have any questions or suggestions, you can find more about me on my LinkedIn profile (https://www.linkedin.com/in/iliyan-kiryakov-4b50a1245/) or contact me at iliyankiryakovv@gmail.com.